Future Orientation of the Group

 We have to continually streamline our product and service portfolio to be able to continue to pursue our strategy for profitable growth in the long term.
 Should ALTANA manage to enhance its innovativeness more quickly than expected or to increase its share of new products for which there is a high demand beyond the target level, there would be even better prospects for growth.
 The same applies if we entered new markets or opened up new application fields for our products.

-Company Acquisitions and Portfolio Measures
+Business Combinations and Portfolio Measures

 Acquisitions play a key role in ALTANA’s long-term value creation.
 In recent years, we have continually advanced the Group strategically due to acquisitions.
-At the same time, we cleansed our portfolio of those activities that were not in line with our strategic aims and for which there were no longterm value-creation perspectives within the Group.
+At the same time, we cleansed our portfolio of those activities that were not in line with our strategic aims and for which there were no long-term value-creation perspectives within the Group.

-In the future, we intend to continue to boost our growth by acquiring companies and activities.
+In the future, we intend to continue to boost our growth by acquiring businesses and activities.
 This is an essential prerequisite for us to achieve our strategic growth targets.
 Should opportunities arise in the future that exceed our expectations, these new activities could help us strengthen our market positions and open up new market segments.
 This, in turn, could help us achieve our strategic targets more quickly.

 The ALTANA Group is decentralized to a large extent.
 Still, in some areas of the value-creation chain and in certain management functions, central units support the divisions and play a coordinating role.
 To the extent that we manage to push forward the networks within the Group more strongly than expected, this may spawn further potential to improve efficiency.